Erin’s Recipe Rundown

 Instructions

-- Preheat the oven to 325°F. Set two oven racks near the center of the oven.
-Line two baking sheets with silicone baking mats or parchment paper.
+- Preheat the oven to 325°F. Line two baking sheets with silicone baking mats or parchment paper.

 - In a medium bowl, mix together the coconut, sweetened condensed milk, vanilla extract and coconut extract.
 Set aside.